reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

     REG ADD "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run" /V "SOC Test" /t REG_SZ /F /D "C:\temp\startup.bat"
     ```

-    > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-    > - Hit the Validate button for the corresponding task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Task 4: Command and Control Attack with DNS

 >**Note:** Perform this task in your LAB-VM (svm).